-Sea surface temperatures in the tropical Pacific are currently indicative of weak El Niño conditions.
-Based on the latest observations and forecasts, it is at least 75 percent likely that weak El Niño conditions will prevail through at least March 2005.
+Sea surface temperatures in the tropical Pacific are currently indicative of weak El Niño conditions, although some of the expected associated atmospheric conditions have not yet materialized.
+Based on the latest observations and forecasts, it is 85 percent likely that weak El Niño conditions will prevail through at least March 2005.